2 Corinthians 4:14–15

 … He who raised up the Lord Jesus will also raise us up with Jesus, and will present us with you.
 For all things are for your sakes, that grace, having spread through the many, may cause thanksgiving to abound to the glory of God.

 All things are for your sakes – all things: birds, beasts, fruit trees and all cedars, the honey bee and the crocus, the lily and the rose.
 All things.

 Now if this is true – and through Christ’s resurrection it is – what kind of people ought we to be?
 A thankful people.
 “For all things are for your sakes, that grace, having spread through the many, may cause thanksgiving to abound to the glory of God.”
 God has made us heir of all things.
 So need we envy the gifts that God has given to others?
 Need we grasp or steal the things that others possess?
 No. In God’s time and in God’s way, all things shall be ours.
 Therefore, we can be content, content to trust God and His promises, content to wait upon the Lord.
 And because His promises are reliable, we can be thankful while we wait.
 We may not have much now, but God will provide abundantly more than we can ask or think.
 In other words, Jesus rose from the dead in order that we might escape envy and abound in thanksgiving to the glory of God.

-Reminded that strife is one of the deeds of the flesh and often infiltrates the Church of God, let us confess the strife that has torn the modern church asunder and petition God to forgive us and restore us to unity one with another.
-And, as you are able, let us kneel together as we confess our sin to the Lord.
+So reminded that, through the resurrection of Jesus, God has made us heirs of all things and that we ought to be the most thankful of people, let us confess that we are often unthankful and envious.
+And as you are able, let us kneel together as we confess our sin to the Lord.
 We will have a time of silent confession followed by the corporate confession found in your bulletin.